A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 And heavy drapes at the window ensured that the bedroom felt cosy after dark.

-Every room at Gliffaes Country House Hotel has tea and coffee making facilities, and I was really impressed by the selection provided on my hospitality tray.
+Every room at Gliffaes Country House Hotel has tea and coffee making facilities, and there was a delicious selection of goods on my hospitality tray.

 As well as a selection of teas and instant coffee, the tray also included hot chocolate and in-cup filter coffee.
 There were also some really delicious nutty cookies.

-And because Gliffaes is served by its own spring, the tap water in the bedrooms is fresh and perfectly safe to drink.
+And because Gliffaes has its own spring, the tap water in the bedrooms is fresh and perfectly safe to drink.
 I can confirm that it was deliciously refreshing!

 My room had a small ensuite bathroom, which was also tastefully decorated and made great use of the space available.